 You can file for an Annulment in very specific situations and you must have very good proof.

-You can request an Annulment if any of the following is true:
+You can request an Annulment in Washington, DC if any of the following is true:

 You will probably need to file for a Divorce in DC rather than an Annulment because the grounds for Annulment are rare.

-It is best to speak to a Divorce Attorney who can give you advice regarding your specific situation.
+It is best to speak to an experienced DC Divorce Attorney who can give you advice regarding your specific situation.